technobotanist/VisStudioUnityCamera/courses/visstudiocameraunity/index.md

 course: visstudiocameraunity
 ---

+# Visualization Studio Cameras for the Unity Environment

-This course is an introduction to using camera systems in Unity that are specifically designed to be utilized in the [Visualization Studio](https://www.lib.ncsu.edu/spaces/visualization-studio) at NC State.
+This course is designed to be an introduction to using a specialized camera system made for the Unity development environment for use in the [Visualization Studio](https://www.lib.ncsu.edu/spaces/visualization-studio) at D. H. Hill Jr. Library at North Carolina State University.

 ---

-**New to Unity?**
+## New to Unity?

 Please note that this is not an introduction to Unity.
-To follow along with this course, we assume that you already have fundamental understanding of using Unity.
-If you want to learn how to use Unity, we recommend that you utilize [Unity Learn](https://learn.unity.com/pathway/unity-essentials) and follow the ```Unity Essentials``` pathway.
+To follow along with this course, we assume that you already have a fundamental understanding of using the Unity environment.
+If you are new to Unity, please consider looking at [Unity Learn](https://learn.unity.com/) and follow the [Unity Essentials Pathway](https://learn.unity.com/pathway/unity-essentials) as it contains guided learning experiences that will help you understand the basics of Unity.
+Referencing the direct [Unity Documentation](https://docs.unity3d.com/Manual/index.html) can also provide further information and assistance if needed.

 ---

-The current camera systems that we have to offer can be found in the Unit Selection below.
+## Camera Options

+There are two camera system options available, one for a 3D environment and the other for a 2D environment.
+Select the option below “Select Camera” that best suits your purposes and follow the instructions given within.